bnoi/MAARS/doc/BfSeg_manual.md

  ![][bfseg_interface]

 And Run!
-Several seconds later, a prompt will be displayed to use [adjustable watershed][ad] plugin (or not) to make the segmenation even better.
-To note that, this optimization will not work on Fiji.
-Since it doesn't support `compile and run` option.
+Several seconds later, a prompt will be displayed asking whether or not to use [adjustable watershed][ad] plugin to improve the segmentation by adding lines to split merged cells.

-If you want to run it on Fiji, please install the plugin yourself by following the [instuction][ad].
-The essential of this step is to close the gaps between cells,
 before
 ![][before]
 after
 ![][after]
+To note, this option doesn't work on Fiji for instance.
+But if you want to do it, simply install the plugin yourself by following the [instuction][ad].
+So when the binary image is displayed.
+You can run the plugin on it (or even do it manually...).

 Once the lines are added on the binary image.
 You can click on `ok`.

-If you are working on yeast cell, you won't need to change the parameters in `Preference` panel.
+PS: If you are working on yeast cell, you won't need to change the parameters in `Preference` panel.

 [bfseg_interface]: images/bfseg_interface.png